 In addition to all the trades, Cook was a pioneer in finding talent on the minor league scrap heap.
-In contrast with McHale, who would always look for "proven veterans", often over-the-hill, to fill holes on the bench or at the back-end of the pitching staff, Cook would scour the minor leagues for players who had never been given a fair shot or who had become available cheaply through other circumstances; he would then send them to AAA to show whether they could provide anything that the club could use and, if not, would be released without having cost the club anything but a few weeks' salary.
+In contrast with McHale, who would always look for "proven veterans", often over-the-hill, to fill holes on the bench or at the back end of the pitching staff, Cook would scour the minor leagues for players who had never been given a fair shot or who had become available cheaply through other circumstances; he would then send them to AAA to show whether they could provide anything that the club could use and, if not, would be released without having cost the club anything but a few weeks' salary.
 Pitchers Dennis Martinez and Carlos Perez were the two prize catches to come through that route.
-He also began using the Rule V Draft, landing pitcher Jeff Parrett for next to nothing in 1986.
+He also began using the Rule V Draft, landing pitcher Jeff Parrett for next to nothing in 1985.
 All of these tacks would be pursued by his successors.
 These changes meant that, of the team he inherited in September 1984, only two recognizable figures - Tim Raines and Tim Wallach - were left by the end of the 1987 season.
 Yet, all of this upheaval had a positive effect.
-The Expos halted their slide and returned to competitiveness under Cook's watch, even figuring in the pennant race until the last few weeks of the 1987 season, something that had not happended since 1983.
+The Expos halted their slide and returned to competitiveness under Cook's watch, even figuring in the pennant race until the last few weeks of the 1987 season, something that had not happened since 1983.

 Departure under a Cloud of Scandal

 Unfortunately for Cook, by the time the 1987 pennant race was heating up, he was gone.
-The Expos called a hasty press conference on August 11, 1987 to announce that Cook had been fired and that Bill Stoneman, Vice-President for Baseball Administration (i.e. responsible for salaries and other financial matters) was taking over as general manager.
-Over the next few weeks, rumours began circulating that the firing was not for baseball reasons.
+The Expos called a hasty press conference on August 11th to announce that Cook had been fired and that Bill Stoneman, Vice-President for Baseball Administration (i.e. responsible for salaries and other financial matters) was taking over as general manager.
+Over the next few weeks, rumors began circulating that the firing was not for baseball reasons.
 In fact, Murray Cook had been dismissed for having an affair with Pamela Brochu, wife of Expos President and CEO Claude Brochu.
 Cook broke up with his wife of many years to marry his former boss's wife, but after that it became difficult for him to find other senior positions in baseball.

 With the Cincinnati Reds